nerdai/mvml-assignment/COMMENTARY.md

         MLFlow and Weights and Biases can be used.
     - The Docker image is a bit clunky, and there are further optmizations that can be done there in order to slim those images down.
+    - CI/CD practices can be employed here depending on the delivery mechanism and also the addition of appropriate Github Actions (or workflows).
     - If more elaborate DL models were to be built, then one valid concern would be on the latency when querying the model through a web service.
         - Here, gRPC is preferred over REST protocol.